Peleș Castle: Museum

 Sala Mică de Arme (The Small Armory) is where predominantly Oriental (mostly Indo-Persian, Ottoman and Arab) arms and armor pieces are on exhibit, many of them made of gold and silver, and inlaid with precious stones.
 Included are chainmail armor, helmets, scimitars, yataghans, daggers, matchlocks, lances, pistols, shields, axes, and spears.

 Sala de Teatru (The Playhouse) is decorated in Louis XIV style, with sixty seats and a Royal Box.
-Architectural decoration and mural paintings are signed by Gustav Klimt and Frantz Matsch.
+Architectural decoration and mural paintings are signed by Gustav Klimt and Franz Matsch.

 Sala Florentină (The Florentine Room) combines revived elements of the Italian Renaissance, mostly from Florence.
 Most impressive are the solid bronze doors executed in Rome; ateliers of Luigi Magni; and the Grand Marble Fireplace executed by Paunazio with Michelangelo motifs.

 Salonul Maur (The Moorish Salon) was executed under the guidance of Charles Lecompte de Nouy, and is meant to embody elements of North-African and Hispanic Moorish style.
 Mother-of-pearl inlaid furniture, fine Persian Sarouk and Ottoman Isparta rugs, and Oriental weapons and armor are perhaps the most expressive elements.
 The salon has an indoor marble fountain.

-Salonul Turcesc (The Turkish Parlor) emulates an Ottoman "joie de vivre" atmosphere—a room full of Turkish Izmir rugs and copperware from Anatolia and Persia.
+Salonul Turcesc (The Turkish Parlor) emulates an Ottoman "joie de vivre" atmosphere—a room full of Turkish İzmir rugs and copperware from Anatolia and Persia.
 It was used as a smoking room for gentlemen.
 Walls are covered in hand-made textiles like silk brocades from the Siegert shops of Vienna.

 In something remarkable in comparison to most recent-era royal families, the monarchs shared a bedroom.

 Present day

-Originally personal property of the Royal Family, Peleș Castle was nationalized when King Michael I was forced to abdicate and into exile by the Communist government in 1947.
-In 1997, the castle was returned to the Royal Family in a long judicial case that was finally concluded in 2007.
+Originally personal property of the royal family, Peleș Castle was nationalized when King Michael I was forced to abdicate and into exile by the Socialist Republic of Romania in 1947.
+In 1997, the castle was returned to the royal family in a long judicial case that was finally concluded in 2007.
 Michael I subsequently said the castle should continue to house the Peleș National Museum, as well as being occasionally used for public royal ceremonies.

-Michael I's heir Margareta, Custodian of the Romanian Crown occasionally uses the Castle for receptions, investitures and other public events.
-On 10 May (Monarchy Day) 2016, the Royal Family hosted a large Reception, Garden Party & Concert at Peleș Castle to mark the 150th anniversary of the Romanian Royal Dynasty, where Margareta's standard was flown from Peleș Castle—the first time since 1947 that a Royal Standard had flown from the Castle.
+Michael I's heir Margareta, Custodian of the Romanian Crown occasionally uses the castle for receptions, investitures and other public events.
+On 10 May (Monarchy Day) 2016, the royal family hosted a large reception, garden party and concert at Peleș Castle to mark the 150th anniversary of the Romanian Royal Dynasty, where Margareta's standard was flown from Peleș Castle—the first time since 1947 that a royal standard had flown from the castle.

-In August 2016, the body of Queen Anne Lay in State in the Hall of Honour at Peleș Castle in a ceremony attended by the Presidents of Romania and Moldova, as well as Prime Minister Dacian Cioloș and other national leaders.
-This was followed on 13 December 2017 by King Michael I Lying in State in the same location in a similar, but larger, ceremony prior to his funeral in Bucharest and burial in Curtea de Argeș.
+In August 2016, the body of Queen Anne lay in state in the Hall of Honour at Peleș Castle in a ceremony attended by the Romanian presidents Klaus Iohannis and Moldovan president Nicolae Timofti, as well as Prime Minister Dacian Cioloș and other national leaders.
+This was followed on 13 December 2017 by King Michael I Lying in State in the same location in a similar, but larger, ceremony prior to his state funeral in Bucharest and burial in Curtea de Argeș Cathedral.